ansys/ansys-tools-filetransfer/README.rst

 **WARNING**:

-The filetransfer tool does not provide any security measures.
+The Filetransfer Tool does not provide any security measures.
 Any file on the server component can be accessed by any client.
 Without additional security measures, it is unsuited for use over an untrusted network.